Renowned Podcast Dawn of Drones To Feature Draganfly

-Los Angeles, CA. January 3, 2022 – Draganfly Inc. DPRO DPRO 3U (“Draganfly” or the “Company”), an award-winning, industry-leading drone solutions and systems developer, is pleased to announce that Draganfly Chairman and CEO, Cameron Chell, will participate in the Dawn of Drones podcast presented by DroneLife and hosted by retired U.S. Air Force Colonel Dawn Zoldi on January 5, 2022, at 8 am PST / 11 am EST.
+Los Angeles, CA., Jan.
+03, 2022 (GLOBE NEWSWIRE) -- Draganfly Inc. DPRO DPRO 3U ("Draganfly" or the "Company"), an award-winning, industry-leading drone solutions and systems developer, is pleased to announce that Draganfly Chairman and CEO, Cameron Chell, will participate in the Dawn of Drones podcast presented by DroneLife and hosted by retired U.S. Air Force Colonel Dawn Zoldi on January 5, 2022, at 8 am PST / 11 am EST.

 The Dawn of Drones podcast connects a global audience directly with the game-changing people and platforms making a difference in the advanced air mobility, drone, and autonomous industries.
 It provides the latest developments on impacting the industry and supplies critical information for businesses to succeed in it.